Expert-Choice Routing Enables Adaptive Computation in Diffusion Language Models: Timestep-Adaptive Expert Capacity

 \paragraph{Finding 2: Dynamic EC amplifies the advantage where it matters.} Figure~\ref{fig:mechanistic} (right) shows $\eta_r^{\text{dyn}} / \eta_r^{\text{static}}$.
 Dynamic EC achieves higher convergence rates in low-mask-ratio bins (ratio ${>}1$) while slightly slower in high-mask-ratio bins (ratio ${<}1$).
 This trade-off is favorable: the gains concentrate in bins with the highest absolute $\eta_r$.

 \paragraph{Summary.} These findings suggest a consistent explanation: low-mask-ratio steps have the highest convergence rate ($\eta_r$ up to ${\sim}20\times$ that of high-mask-ratio steps), and linear-reverse allocates the most experts precisely to these steps, concentrating compute where the marginal return is highest.
-This is why linear-reverse outperforms all other schedulers under matched FLOPs.
 This also explains why Gaussian (midpoint-peaked) and linear (high-mask-favoring) schedulers underperform: they invest compute in regions with diminishing or near-zero marginal returns.

-Notably, cosine-reverse also favors low-mask-ratio steps but is \emph{more aggressive} than linear-reverse (it allocates even more capacity near $r{=}0$ and even less near $r{=}1$).
-Its slightly worse performance suggests that completely starving high-mask-ratio steps is counterproductive; linear-reverse strikes a better balance (see Appendix~\ref{app:lin_vs_cos} for a detailed per-bin comparison).
+This explanation has limits worth stating.
+The convergence rate accounts for the \emph{direction} of the effect, that schedulers favoring low mask ratios beat those favoring high or intermediate ones.
+It does not account for the residual gap between the two reverse schedulers.
+Cosine-reverse also favors low-mask-ratio steps but is \emph{more aggressive} than linear-reverse, allocating more capacity near $r{=}0$ and less near $r{=}1$, yet the two show nearly identical per-bin convergence rates (Appendix~\ref{app:lin_vs_cos}) while differing in perplexity.
+Our working hypothesis is that cosine-reverse starves high-mask-ratio steps below a useful threshold, though we have no direct test and leave the question open.
+One further caveat: $\eta_r$ is a \emph{fractional} rate and measures optimization speed, not task importance.
+Appendix~\ref{app:convergence_rate} discusses this distinction, and \S\ref{sec:dynamic} establishes the perplexity conclusion on its own.